-Ashtanga Practice & Philosophy Intensive with Christine Hoar Saturday May 13, $75.
+Ashtanga Practice & Philosophy Intensive Pop-Up Yoga class! with Christine Hoar Saturday May 12, $60.
 Pre-registration recommended.
-11am to 3:30pm. (bring a light bagged lunch, and a change of clothing)
+1 to 4 pm.

 Our yearly visit from this wise and wonderful woman, we look forward to having her share her wisdom and guide us through practice once again.
 This day is geared towards those who are looking to deepen their understanding of the system, both on the mat and out in life.

 As she has been travelling out of the country and might not have been home for this yearly visit, we are thrilled that she is coming "home" to Western Mass for Mother's Day weekend and will be able to, after all, spend some time with us at Heartsong Yoga!

 We are proud to present our friend and teacher Christine Hoar for exploration and practice of Ashtanga Yoga methodology.
 As the founder and director of Ashtanga Montauk in New York and Vermont's former Bristol Yoga, Christine brings a gentle, compassionate, light-hearted, yet powerful hands-on approach to Ashtanga Yoga.
 She is blessed and authorized to teach by her guru, the late Sri K. Pattabhi Jois of Mysore, India, where she regularly returns for study.